Summer Fellows Program FAQs

 Who is eligible for the program?

-First-generation, low-income students who matriculated as first-year students in 2023 and who will have completed three quarters at Stanford by summer quarter 2023-24 are eligible to apply.
-Transfer students who started at Stanford in Fall of 2023 are also eligible.
-Students must be enrolled at the time of application (Spring 2023-24) to be considered.
+Undergraduate frosh and first-year transfers who are first-generation and/or low-income and will have completed three quarters at Stanford by Summer Quarter 2024-25 are eligible to apply.
+Students must be enrolled at the time of application (2024-25 academic year) to be considered.

 For additional questions about eligibility, contact the program at flisummerfellows@stanford.edu.